-The GIPA Act provides for the proactive release of government information by agencies and gives members of the public an enforceable right to access government information held by an agency (which includes Ministerial offices).
-Access to government information is only to be restricted if there is an overriding public interest against disclosure.
+The GIPA Act provides for the proactive release of government information by agencies and gives members of the public an enforceable right to access government information held by an agency.
+A Minister is an agency for the purposes of the GIPA Act.10 Access to government information is only to be restricted if there is an overriding public interest against disclosure.